teejayvona/InfoSec-Policies/README.md

 However, as sleek as their digital shift appeared, it exposed critical security gaps that posed both operational and compliance risks:

 ### Business Challenges:
+Through walkthrough interviews and observations, I uncovered key business challenges that could hinder digital transformation and introduce security risks.

-Weak Access Controls: Credentials were shared among staff, and ex-employees still had access to sensitive documents.
+1. Weak Access Controls: Credentials were shared among staff, and ex-employees still had access to sensitive documents.

-Shadow IT Risks: Employees used personal devices and unauthorized apps to interact with company data—bypassing internal controls.
+2. Shadow IT Risks: Employees used personal devices and unauthorized apps to interact with company data—bypassing internal controls.

-Insider Threats: A former staff member retained access to client project files weeks after termination.
+3. Insider Threats: A former staff member retained access to client project files weeks after termination.

-Low Security Awareness: Staff lacked foundational knowledge of cyber hygiene and best practices.
+4. Low Security Awareness: Staff lacked foundational knowledge of cyber hygiene and best practices.

-Regulatory Exposure: Leadership recognized a misalignment with ISO 27001 controls, but had no structured way to evaluate the company’s security posture.
+5. Regulatory Exposure: Leadership recognized a misalignment with ISO 27001 controls, but had no structured way to evaluate the company’s security posture.

 ### My Contribution:
 I led the development of ISO/IEC 27002:2022-aligned information security policies tailored to Wales Interiors' environment and challenges.
 The policy pack addressed: